 “Jane Austen’s Christmas: The Festive Season in Georgian England” by Maria Hubert

-This book includes letters from Jane Austen, members of her family and friends and other documents describing in some considerable detail how the Georgians spent the Christmas season.
-It is interesting to compare and contrast with the Victorian era, which saw the arrival of Christmas trees, crackers and greetings cards.
+This book includes letters from Jane Austen, members of her family and friends and other documents describing in some considerable detail how Middle Class Georgians spent the Christmas season.
+It is interesting to compare and contrast with the Victorian era, which saw the arrival of crackers and greetings cards.
 There are also excerpts from Austen’s novels and Christmas poems, trivia and recipes.
-Maria Hubert also compiled “A Bronte Christmas” and “The Great British Christmas”.
-All make interesting Christmas gifts.
+The back cover reads: “Capturing the sheer delight of the Christmas period, it is a fascinating and captivating collection of everything from descriptions of Christmas celebrations in Georgian England, to memoirs, recipes, songs and stories.
+Essential reading for anyone interested in this period, or simply curious as to how Christmas was celebrated in the past, this is a wonderful piece of indulgent nostalgia.”
+The late Maria Hubert also compiled “A Bronte Christmas” and “The Great British Christmas”, among other festive offerings.

 “Can Reindeer Fly?: The Science of Christmas” by Roger Highfield (b.
 1958)